ahmedsaheed/website/data/second-brain/letter-to-myself.md

 ### 2022
 Away from the madding crowd, living a silent life in the age of noise, i've fellen in love with [books](/books) and [programming](https://github.com/ahmedsaheed) also mountaineering but haven't had a chance to climb on yet.

 I've grown alot also learnt a reasonable amount of stuff.
 I turned 19yo few months ago!
 I really wonder how time passes bye so fast.
-This transformation in my life over a couple of years has left me perplexed.
+The transformation in my life over a couple of years has left me perplexed.
 I have acquired a more broaden and enlightened view of myself and the larger society.

 Enough time has been spent pondering on my true self. i.e who i am now and who i want to really be.
 I have found the subtleness in self love and societal good.
 I have also outlined some noticable flaws to be worked on.
 Most of these are easier said than done, but deep down it's for nobody except oneself.